thinkphp/router.js/Docs/router.md

 ### Returns:

-'Object' - an object containing key/value matching that is passed to the corresponding handler.
+'Object' - an object containing key/value matching that is passed to the corresponding handler defined in your rules.

 ### Example